saud-aslam/cloud_DevOps/README.md

 # Manual Deployment on AWS cloud

-To deploy the application on AWS cloud, I did some configuration on Amazon Web services platform and chose
+To deploy the application on AWS cloud, I did some configuration on Amazon Web services platform as follows:
+- Provison a EC2 instance
+- Create a security group
 -   Now that I had docker images and scripts to dockerize my application, I could quickly set up my application on an Amazon EC2 instance.
 -   I created an image of that instance so that I could launch copies of it from a launch template.
 -   Rather than running jrvs-psql on each instance, I set up a single instance to run jrvs-psql, and allowed the other instances in the VPC (virtual private cloud) to access it.